Techtonica/curriculum/project-example/week-9/eventonica/eventonica-express-backend.md

   - for example: In `app.mjs` file change `var express = require("express");` to `import express from "express";`
   - at the end of the `app.mjs` file change `module.exports = app;` to `export default app;`
 - Now start the server.
-- did you get the error: `__dirname` is not defined in ES module scope? try to solve by yourself.
+- did you get the error: `__dirname` is not defined in ES module scope? try to solve by yourself or refer this [article](https://flaviocopes.com/fix-dirname-not-defined-es-module-scope/)

 View source code [here](./eventonica-code/server/)